mathialo/bython/README.md

 ### installation
-Bython is currently only developed for Linux and Mac.
+Bython is currently only developed for Unix-like OS's.
 To install simply open a terminal, move to a suited directory (like Downloads), and type

 	> git clone https://github.com/mathialo/bython.git
 	> cd bython